Blog

 There are a few important things you should bear in mind to ensure that your digital training in the company receives the greatest possible success and attention:

-- Recognize the benefits and applicability of the e-learning courses and consider for which Employees they are personally relevant.
+1. Recognize the benefits and applicability of e-learning and consider for which employees it is personally relevant.

 Are you in the process of introducing an e-learning program?

-At the Haufe Akademie We actively support you in ensuring the relevance of your e-learning content.
-Content Collection keep our product managers We always keep an eye on the current needs, changes and trends in the world of work.
-The range of courses is continuously being updated by our experts checked and updated.
+At Haufe Akademie , we actively support you in ensuring the relevance of your e-learning content.
+When Content Collection , our product managers always keep an eye on current needs, changes and trends in the world of work.
+Our experts continuously review and update the courses on offer.

-With more than 150 courses, you can offer a relevant range of courses in your company, inspired by the daily challenges of everyday working life.
-Thanks to the flat model, all Employees have unlimited access and can continuously learn digitally.
+With more than 150 courses, you can offer your company a relevant range of courses inspired by the daily challenges of everyday working life.
+Thanks to the flat model, all employees have unlimited access and can learn digitally on an ongoing basis.
 More about the Content Collection learn more.